Expectations – After Twenty Years

-Expectations is a hardcore band striving hard from Bulgaria that released their first EP and first album in 2012.
-They’ve toured arround Europe and played a lot of shows.
-They’ve even played on Bane’s last show in Bulgaria!
+Expectations is a hardcore band from Bulgaria that released their first EP in 2012.
+Since then they’ve toured extensively in Europe and played a lot of local shows.
+They even played at Bane’s last show in Bulgaria!
 So of course we have to keep an eye—and both ears—on them.
-Their latest album, After Twenty Years (produced, like all their releases, by Marius Costache at Next Dog Studio), was released in 2014, and now we’re gonna have a little look on it.
+Their latest album, After Twenty Years (produced by Marius Costache at Next Dog Studio), was released in 2014.

-A lot of music work on mixed media.
-It can have an aesthetic or it can rely on lyrics.
-Certainly, what I like more about this record is not the instrumentation, but the way the voice is projected through the songs, and how direct, natural, personal and sincere the lyrics feel like.
+A lot of music is mixed media.
+It can have an aesthetic or it can be based on lyrics.
+Certainly what I like more about this record is not the instrumentation, but the way the voice is projected through the songs and how direct, natural, personal and sincere the lyrics feel.